 In two years, millennials will form 50% of the workforce worldwide.
 Their work ethic, career aspirations, and technological expertise are about to define the culture of the 21st-century workplace.
 So, how can you motivate, manage, and retain this age group?

 Data protection concerns have taken center stage since the Cambridge Analytica scandal.
 So how can marketers make sure they are ‘deserving’ of their audiences’ data?
 In this article, we explore why clear communication and transparency are key.

 Ad blocking is hitting publishers hard by preventing them from monetising their content.
 We explore how publishers can continue to keep their readers happy while making money from their online content, and whether there is a viable alternative to advertising.

 The UK and Europe are slowly moving towards becoming cashless societies.
 In comparison, emerging economies – where cash is a complex system – are already ahead of the game because they don’t have access to basic banking facilities.
-So why is cash such a problem in developing countries?

 Four in ten businesses in G7 countries still have no women in senior management positions, despite diverse boards outperforming male-only peers by $655 billion.
 So why are there still so few of them, and how can we ensure that our daughter’s generation enjoys parity that has so far eluded ours?

 Could it solve ad fraud?
 Will it help us to become GDPR compliant?
 Is it overhyped?
 We might not know the answer to many of the questions surrounding blockchain’s evolution just yet, but there are a few surprising facts we do have about the emerging technology and its various uses.